briandailey/dailey.page/content/post/gettings-started-as-fractional-cto/index.md

 ## You do all the things.

 Sales.
 Marketing.
 Accounting.
 Bill collection.
-As a solo practioner, you do _all the things_.
+As a solo practitioner, you do _all the things_.
 That eats into the time that you'll spend doing the thing you love, but it's part of the deal!